-Todd Plourde begins his eighth year as an assistant coach at Yale in 2014.
+Todd Plourde begins his ninth year as an assistant coach at Yale in 2015.
 He serves as the recruiting coordinator for the Bulldogs.

 Plourde spent two years an assistant at Manhattan where he helped the Jaspers earn their first regional ranking.
 In the year before he arrived, the Jaspers had a record of 2-15-1.
 In 2006, the team won a school record 12 games.